wesstone12/collectibles-ai-appraiser/README.md

 5. Return the card name, info, and ebay/other links
 6. Make a nice sqlite db and also a cute streamlit app to display the cards.

 Uses Pydantic/instructor to extract structured data from the image.
+Uses Async Azure OpenAI to get the info and what not

 ### How to use
 1. uv sync